aws-samples/sql-database-client-side-encryption-example-application/README.md

 Input parameter |    Input parameter description
 --- | ---
 SecondaryRegion  |  Enter the secondary region for the Amazon Aurora Read Replicas.
-CloudFormationUser  |  This is the AWS CloudFormation user that is managing the AWS KMS CMK.
-This should be the same user that is executing the AWS CloudFormation template.
+KeyAdministratorRole  | This is the IAM Role that is managing the CMK.

 Specify the Amazon S3 Bucket.